 Another thing to consider is the potential risks of this career path.
 Industrial maintenance mechanics may be at risk for electrical shocks, cuts, scrapes, and possible exposure to toxic materials ranging from general cleaning products to highly specialized, dangerous items.

 As with any line of work, it takes a unique range of skill sets to become an industrial maintenance mechanic.
 If you consider yourself technical, energetic, strong, and flexible, a job in this area could ultimately fit your lifestyle.

-Aspiring applicants will often ask, “how do I become an industrial maintenance mechanic?”
-It all starts with education courses that cover the plies of the trade.
+Aspiring applicants will often ask, “How do I become an industrial maintenance mechanic?”
+It all starts with education courses that cover the pillars of the trade.
 At the most basic level, employers will require a high school Diploma or GED for this line of work.
 In recent years, however, the bar has risen for those who wish to pursue an industrial maintenance mechanic career.

 Today, more companies than ever demand some form of post-secondary schooling among applicants of industrial maintenance work.
 Whether you focus your studies in the area of mechanics — the maintenance and repair of machinery — or becoming a technician — where the focus is more on the science behind industrial machines — you could possibly make good earnings in this field.

 When you enroll in a program within this area of study, the curriculum will cover topics like computer programming, electricity, hydraulics, welding, shop mathematics, and blueprint reading.
 Additionally, study hours are devoted to the physical repair of machines that are used in the industries that hire certified industrial maintenance mechanics.